sfomuseum/go-libraryofcongress/README.md

 #### Notes

 * Person with empty labels are ignored.
-* It is assumed that you have downloaded and uncompressed the [lcnaf.both.ndjson](https://id.loc.gov/download) file from the Library of Congress' servers.
+* It is assumed that you have downloaded the [lcnaf.both.ndjson.zip](https://id.loc.gov/download) file from the Library of Congress' servers.
 Future releases may support fetching this file directly.
 * This tool will work with the compressed and uncompressed version of `lcnaf.both.ndjson`.
 Keep in mind that compressed file is already 7GB and expands to an uncompressed 55GB.
 * This tool creates a temporary SQLite database (in the operating system's "temp" directory to track duplicate records.
 This is necessary because tracking duplicate IDs in memory tend to cause out-of-memory errors.
 The temporary SQLite database is removed when the tool exits.